-When you need a custom part, or even if you are in the market for something more standard, aluminium die casting can make an excellent choice.
+When you need a custom part, or even if you are in the market for something more standard, aluminum die casting can make an excellent choice.
 It’s a process that has been used by manufacturers around the world for many years to create everything from small machine parts to large structures like bridges and buildings.
 Here is some information about how it works and what makes it so special.

-What is aluminium die casting?
+What is aluminum die casting?

-Aluminium die casting procedure:
+Aluminum die casting procedure:

 Raw materials are melted down and poured into a die.
-Aluminium is the most common choice for this, though other metals may be used too.
+Aluminum is the most common choice for this, though other metals may be used too.
 The molten metal is then forced through the opening in the die to create a solid part that will take on its shape.
 This process needs to be done with enough force so as not to miss the opening in the die.

 The solid metal part is then ejected from the die and allowed to cool, or it could be cooled beforehand with a gas jet.
 Now it’s ready for further processing, which may include machining operations like drilling holes into it or other finishing steps before use.

 It is a process that allows manufacturers to create metal parts with intricate shapes, like this gear wheel.